Financial crime: Fraud

 In 2005, fraud within the financial industry was estimated to cost the UK £14 billion a year.

+With the increases in digital transaction volumes fraud and cybersecurity have become increasingly intertwined.
+Fraud and financial crime patterns have become more digital and faster changing, leveraging the underlying characteristics of the underlying digital payments infrastructures.
+This caused traditional rule based systems to be ineffective and led the way to machine learning and AI-based fraud detection techniques.

+Powered by the emerging generative AI capabilities and technical investments, criminal organizations have ramped up their capabilities in financial crimes and fraud space in recent years.
+Interpol director recently summarized the challenges as: "We are facing an epidemic in the growth of financial fraud, leading to individuals, often vulnerable people, and companies being defrauded on a massive and global scale."

 Law enforcement agencies

 There are law enforcement agencies whose main enforcement activities focus on criminal violations of their country's tax code and related financial crimes, such as money laundering, currency violations, tax-related identity theft fraud, and terrorist financing.
 Some of these law enforcement agencies are: